REVERSAL POINT

 • Debt level: During the Great Depression, a significant drop in the total private debt level of the scale of 23% (from USD 161.8 billion in 1929 to USD 124.5 billion in 1935) revealed a deleveraging process at work in the system.

 • Monetary policy (Chart 3.3.1.d): At the early stage of the Great Depression, the monetary base was not sufficiently increased by the monetary authority: it was increased by just 15% (from USD 6.06 billion in 1929 to USD 7.02 billion in 1933).
-An increase in the monetary base lagged in time until the New Deal programs.
+An increase in monetary base lagged in time until the introduction of the New Deal programs.

 • Fiscal policy (Chart 3.3.1.d): The massive fiscal expansion of the New Deal program improved the money multiplier for a short period of time, but proved unsustainable.
-It was the massive fiscal expansion during WWII that improved the money multiplier.
-After the end of WWII, the money multiplier managed to maintain a sustainable effect.
+It was the following massive fiscal expansion during WWII that improved the money multiplier.
+After the end of WWII, the money multiplier was restored.

 2) The case of the Global Financial Crisis:

-• Debt level: In the aftermath of the Global Financial Crisis, private debt, after a short decline, recovered and continued to rise.
+• Debt level: In the aftermath of the Global Financial Crisis, private debt level, after a short decline, recovered and continued to rise.
 In dollar terms, deleveraging is not unfolding in aggregate.
-The auto-cleansing mechanism, which cleans up excess leverage in the system, of the deleveraging process appears to be impaired.
+The auto-cleansing mechanism, which cleans up excess leverage in the system, of the deleveraging process appears to be paralyzed by QE.

-• Monetary policy (Chart 3.3.2c): From the early stage of the Global Financial Crisis, the monetary authority boosted the monetary base in its attempt to restore money circulation (M1).
-In the aftermath of the Global Financial Crisis, however, despite its historic attempt, the monetary authority failed to restore the money multiplier, measured by M1 divided by the monetary base.
+• Monetary policy (Chart 3.3.2c): From the early stage of the Global Financial Crisis, the monetary authority boosted monetary base in its attempt to restore money circulation (M1).
+In the aftermath of the Global Financial Crisis, however, despite its historic liquidity expansion, the monetary authority failed to restore the money multiplier, measured by M1 divided by the monetary base.

-• Fiscal policy: The government’s commitment to a convincing scale of fiscal programs had not been confirmed as of 2016.
-The rise of the president elect Donald Trump may change the course.
+• Fiscal policy: The government’s commitment to address demand side problems through a large scale of fiscal programs had not been confirmed as of 2016.

-The difference in government response between the Global Financial Crisis and the Great Depression needs to be contrasted.
-In the aftermath of the Global Financial Crisis, in order not to repeat the case of the Great Depression, central banks throughout the advanced economies deployed unprecedented monetary easing and avoided the total meltdown of the economy.
-This
+We need to understand the implications of the contrast in governments' responses between during the two historical crises: the Global Financial Crisis of 2007/8 and the Great Depression.
+In the aftermath of the Global Financial Crisis, in order to learn the lesson from the Great Depression, central banks throughout the advanced economies deployed unprecedented monetary easing in order not to let the system melt-down.

-It might be noteworthy that the so-called "Long Depression of 1873–96" in the United Kingdom can be located roughly in the latter half of the Victorian Wave, another bull bond wave.
+It might be noteworthy that the so-called "Long Depression of 1873–96" in the United Kingdom can be located roughly in the latter half of the Victorian Wave, another bull bond cycle.
 This creates another bond wave analogy with the Great Depression and the Global Financial Crisis.
-However, analysis on this19th century anecdote is not presented here due to lack of data.
+However, analysis on this 19th century anecdote is not presented here due to lack of data.

 Revisiting the debt cycle frameworks: